-If you've been looking at solar options and the choice between 'normal panels', the flush 'in-roof' version, and the Tesla-style solar tiles has you going in circles, this page is the plain version.
+Three ways to put solar on a roof: conventional on-roof panels, flush in-roof integrated PV, and full solar tiles.
 All three generate electricity.
 All three are MCS-certifiable.
-But the costs, the looks, and the ease of repair are genuinely very different — and picking badly costs you thousands.
+But the costs, the looks, and the ease of repair are genuinely very different, and picking badly costs you thousands.

-For context: in our day-to-day work across Essex, Suffolk, Kent and Cambridgeshire, roughly 85% of what we install is conventional on-roof.
+For context: in our day-to-day work UK-wide, roughly 85% of what we install is conventional on-roof.
 Another 12% is in-roof integrated.
 The remainder is full solar tile — and almost always on new-builds or statement projects where the aesthetics are the whole point.

 The three options at a glance